No description

 3. nginx Rate limiting and IP-based access control

-4. Unbound DNS ~850,000 malicious domains blocked (changes daily)
+4. Unbound DNS ~850,000 malicious domains blocked (updated daily)

-5. ipset ~46,000 malicious IPs blocked in kernel (changes daily)
+5. ipset ~46,000 malicious IPs blocked at kernel level (updated daily)

 6. Privilege Separation Web and control layers fully isolated